jonathansillito/open-source-project-course/modules/collaborative/bug-reports.md

 * **Triage:** The process of reviewing, categorizing, prioritizing and assigning bug reports.
 The goal is to improve communication, ensure effort is well spent.

-An example from the IEEE standard
+Here is an example from the IEEE standard:

-> Problem 1: Sue calls service desk and reports she cannot log in to timesheet system because the password field is missing from the login screen. *In this example, Sue has a problem in that she cannot log in, caused by a failure wherein the password field did not appear on the login screen, which was in turn caused by a defect inserted during coding of the Login.tsx artifact.*
+> Problem 1: Sue calls service desk and reports she cannot log in to timesheet system because the password field is missing from the login screen.

 Spot the *error*, *defect* and *fault* and *failure* in the following example.
-What type of defect is this?
+What type of defect is this? *In this example, Sue has a problem in that she cannot log in, caused by a failure wherein the password field did not appear on the login screen, which was in turn caused by a defect inserted during coding of the Login.tsx artifact.*

 > A software developer misunderstands a requirement and puts the wrong condition in an if statement for a compound interest calculation website.
 In a particular situation the wrong code is executed (due to the faulty logic in the conditional) and so the wrong calculation is performed.
 As a result of that incorrect calculation by the software the output displayed to the user is incorrect.